dailystory/docs/articles/account/roles.md

 description: 'Roles control what users can do in DailyStory' }
 # Roles in DailyStory
-A role is used to identify a group of users that share a common set of permissions within DailyStory.
+A role is used to identify a group of [Users](/account/users) that share a common set of permissions within a DailyStory account.

 > If roles are not used, all users are considered Administrators and have full access to all features of DailyStory.